ADCVD Administrative Reviews

 What is an Administrative Review?

-Antidumping (AD) and Countervailing (CV) duties are imposed under an "Order" from the Import Administration of the Department of Commerce.
-These Orders contains both (1) narrative language that describes the scope of the coverage of the Order, (2) a list of HTS tariff provisions that could be impacted (this list is not intended to be either definitive or exhaustive), and (3) a list of deposit rates applicable to various individual exporters who participated in the Investigation, and a country-wide rate applicable to "all-other" exporters.
+These Orders contain both (1) narrative language that describes the scope of the coverage of the Order, (2) a list of HTS tariff provisions that could be impacted (this list is not intended to be either definitive or exhaustive), and (3) a list of deposit rates applicable to various individual manufacturers and exporters who participated in the Investigation, including a country-wide rate applicable to "all-other" exporters.

 Unlike other countries, the ADCVD laws of the United States employ a retrospective method of assessing the magnitude of AD and CV duties.
 This means that instead of attempting to set actual ADCVD rates prospectively (based on estimates for in the year to come), the Department of Commerce will annually review the actual pricing of shipments that entered the United States during the prior year (that period of time under review is known as the "Period of Review" or POR).